mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

     </video>
 </div>

-> **Note**: If the trace in the video looks unusual, don’t worry — it might be because the free edition of Databricks isn’t configured with the same feature set as the full platform.
+> **Note**: If the trace in the video looks unusual, don’t worry.
+It might be because the free edition of Databricks isn’t configured with the same feature set as the full platform.
 I’ve encountered this before, and it resolved itself without any code changes, which suggests it’s a platform-level issue.
 Even if the trace appears odd, the key point is that it was logged successfully.

 At this point, you’ve successfully built an endpoint with full Mosaic AI Gateway functionality and detailed tracing — all through a custom Python model.
 You might be wondering why I’m not recommending this approach.
 The issue is that I had trouble getting streaming responses to work reliably with the custom model.
 If streaming had worked seamlessly, this might have been my final recommendation.

 ### What Went Wrong with Streaming Requests

 If you’ve explored the MLflow documentation I referenced earlier, you may have noticed that the `PythonModel` class also defines a `predict_stream()` method.
-By overriding it, you can support **streaming requests** — letting your model return partial results as they arrive.
+By overriding it, you can support **streaming requests**, letting your model return partial results as they arrive.

 Here’s the basic idea: when a REST request includes a streaming parameter, MLflow calls `predict_stream()` instead of `predict()`.
 Here’s how I first implemented it inside the `ModelWrapper` class: